 Kamut provides you with fiber, a type of carbohydrate, and protein, an essential macronutrient.
-Protein plays a central role in maintaining strong tissue, and also aids in oxygen transport and immune function, while fiber helps lower your cholesterol, fights type 2 diabetes and maintains digestive health.
+Protein plays a central role in maintaining strong tissue and aids in oxygen transport and immune function, while fiber helps lower your cholesterol, fights type 2 diabetes and maintains digestive health.

 Selenium and Manganese

 Both minerals function as antioxidants, which means they protect you from genetic mutations and cell membrane damage caused by free radicals.
-They also support your body's hormone balance -- manganese helps you synthesize sex hormones, while selenium supports the production of thyroid hormones.
+They also support your body's hormone balance — manganese helps you synthesize sex hormones, while selenium supports the production of thyroid hormones.

 Magnesium and Zinc

 Kamut also benefits your health by providing considerable amounts of magnesium and zinc.
-Each serving contains 83 milligrams of magnesium -- 20 percent of the recommended daily intake for men and 26 percent for women, as set by the Institute of Medicine, as well as 40 and 29 percent of the recommended daily zinc intake.
+Each serving contains 83 milligrams of magnesium — between 20 and 26 percent of the recommended daily intake, as well as between 29 and 40 percent of the recommended daily zinc intake.

-Consuming More Kamut
+How to Eat More Kamut

-Boil kamut until it is tender, and use it as a base for salads.
-Its slightly nutty flavor pairs well with toasted pecans, dried apricots, orange slices and a cranberry maple vinaigrette, or with a mixture of roasted red pepper, kale, green onion and a lemon tahini dressing.
+Boil kamut until it's tender, and use it as a base for salads.
+Its slightly nutty flavor pairs well with toasted pecans, dried apricots, orange slices and a cranberry maple vinaigrette or with a mixture of roasted red pepper, kale, green onion and a lemon tahini dressing.